-Since 1998, the Nongame Wildlife Program has been monitoring these wood turtles along several southeastern Minnesota streams to determine population size and age, range and habitat use.
-This monitoring has involved extensive telemetry work to follow adult and juvenile turtles throughout the field season to determine habitat preferences and movements.
-The goal is to develop habitat management plans with landowners along these rivers, to help them preserve Minnesota's only terrestrial turtle.
+Since 1998, the Nongame Wildlife Program has been monitoring wood turtles along several southeastern Minnesota streams to determine population size and age, range, and habitat use.
+We’ve partnered with the Minnesota Biological Survey and the Minnesota Zoo to do extensive telemetry work.
+We’re monitoring adult and juvenile turtles and determine habitat preferences and movements.
+Our goal is to develop habitat management plans with landowners along these rivers, to help them preserve Minnesota's wood turtles.

 The Nongame Wildlife Program and Minnesota Biological Survey have been surveying rivers and streams across eastern Minnesota to better understand where wood turtles are found and how abundant they are.
 Using this information, we can focus our efforts on the most important or critical locations for wood turtles in Minnesota.